 Queer and Questioning:

-who am I, how do I meet someone, how do I find community, how do I tell my family and friends, support around coming out.
+who am I, how do I meet someone, how do I find community, how do I tell my family and friends, support around coming out, how do I make sense of what I am feeling.

 Don’t see your issue here?
 This is intended to be a brief summary of some of the more common issues I see in my practice.
 There are as many issues around the topics of sexual orientation and gender identity as there are people in the world.
 Ultimately, a positive experience in psychotherapy is about the connection between you and your therapist.
 Please let me know if I can be helpful to you on your journey.